selabs-ur1/doodle/fuzz-tuto.md

 MAVEN_OPTS="-javaagent:jacocoagent.jar" mvn javafuzz:fuzz -DclassName=fr.istic.tlc.JavafuzzExample
 ```
 The parameter *DclassName* requires the name of the Javafuzz test class.
 In this tutorial it is [*fr.istic.tlc.JavafuzzExample*](https://github.com/KomInc/doodle/blob/oss-fuzz-tuto/api/src/test/java/fr/istic/tlc/JavafuzzTestExample.java).
-Javafuzzer also have a optional parameter known as [Ddir](https://gitlab.com/gitlab-org/security-products/analyzers/fuzzers/javafuzz#corpus); it is a corpus which refers to a specified directory which purpose is to contains test cases on which will be based the random generated data.
+Javafuzzer also have a optional parameter known as [Ddir](https://gitlab.com/gitlab-org/security-products/analyzers/fuzzers/javafuzz#corpus); it is a corpus which refers to a specified directory whose purpose is to contain test cases on which the random generated data will be based.
 Depending on the project, users might need specific input data and this parameter can be really useful.
 In this tuto for instance, the tests are implemented so the input data should be string according to the following pattern: *HTTP_REQUEST_METHOD LINK POSSIBLE_DATA*.
 For instance, ```POST /api/polls/ {"title":"fuzz tuto","location":"online","description":"DLC"}```

 This tutorial being in a Devops course, we decided to run the javafuzz test locally and in a pipeline.